Are you planning to visit Singapore with your partner on a holiday soon?

-Science Centre Singapore is an interactive learning experience complete with hands-on activities, live shows, and engaging exhibits.
+Science Centre Singapore is a fun learning experience complete with hands-on activities, live shows, and lively exhibits.

-The museum displays scientific concepts in vibrant, exciting ways that are rarely seen at other museums.
+The museum displays scientific concepts in vibrant ways that are rarely seen at other museums.

 What should you look for at Science Centre Singapore?

 - Learn about the local foliage – Visit the Ecogarden to see common flora and fauna in their natural state.
 The garden is left as is and only receives special care when needed.
 This makes the Ecogarden the perfect place to immerse yourself in nature.

 - Shows and Demonstrations – Don’t miss the Fire Tornado demonstration where a funnel of hot fire spirals into a twister inside a safety tube for visitors to see.
 Also catch the Tesla Coil show where blasts of electricity lights up the arena.

 - Appreciate Singaporean inventions – It’s no surprise that an innovative country like Singapore cultivates important inventions.
 This exhibit, titled “Singapore Innovations,” shows how several Singaporean inventions came to leave their mark on the world.